Distinguished regular supercuspidal representations: Distinction

 \subsubsection{Some examples}

-\paragraph{Galois involution.} Let $H$ be a connected reductive group over $F$, $E$ a quadratic field extension of $F$, and $G=\R_{E/F}H$ the Weil restriction of $H$ with respect to $E/F$.
-The nontrivial automorphism of $\Gal(E/F)$ gives rise to an involution $\theta$ of $G$, which is called an {\em Galois involution}.
+\paragraph{\bf Galois involution.} Let $H$ be a connected reductive group over $F$, $E$ a quadratic field extension of $F$, and $G=\R_{E/F}H$ the Weil restriction of $H$ with respect to $E/F$.
+The non-trivial automorphism of $\Gal(E/F)$ gives rise to an involution $\theta$ of $G$, which is called a {\em Galois involution}.
+If $E/F$ is unramified, we call $\theta$ an {\em unramified Galois involution}.

 \begin{cor} Let $\theta$ be a Galois involution of $G$ and $\pi_{(\dot{S},\dot{\mu})}$ a regular supercuspidal representation of $G(F)$.
 Then $\pi_{(\dot{S},\dot{\mu})}$ is $H$-distinguished if and only if $(\dot{S},\dot{\mu})$ is $G(F)$-conjugate to a pair $({S},{\mu})$ such that ${S}$ is $\theta$-stable and ${\mu}|_{{S}^\theta(F)}=\eta_S$. \end{cor} \begin{proof} According to Theorem \ref{thm. main theorem}, it suffices to show that $\varepsilon_S$ is trivial if $S$ is $\theta$-stable.
 Since $S$ is $\theta$-stable, by Galois descent, we have $S=\R_{E/F}T$ where $T=S^{\theta}=S^{\theta,\circ}$ is a torus of $H$.
 Therefore, by Lemma \ref{lem. character varepsilon 2}, $\varepsilon_S$ is trivial. \end{proof}